2023-11-18 18:36:35

 Later on, politics and sports got mixed up in the political life as well.
 During the winter of 1960-61, the Pakistan cricket team came to India for a Test series.
 It was the second visit of Pakistan team to India.
 Draw in all five games.
 Nehru’s greetings reached both the teams.
 Asamsha highlighted the Pakistan team and the visit to India.
 There were some untoward incidents during the game.
 Cheers erupted from the crowd as the Indian players fielded.

-There were complaints about this.
+There were complaints regarding this.
 Nehru intervened in this and wrote to the then cricket administrator MA Chidambaram, ‘The very word cricket in English means good sportsmanship.
 Cricket should be played in that spirit.
 Of course we play to win.
 Will try my best for that.
 But above all that, we should play cricket to preserve sportsmanship at its peak.’

 Last Updated Nov 19, 2023, 12:06 AM IST